KILTprotocol/docs/docs/participate/01_Staking/01_Become a Collator/04_setup_node.md

 There are currently two different runtimes (i.e., two different parachain environments) that a KILT collator can be part of:

-- `peregrine`: the public test network whose runtime is as close to the official chain as possible.
-It can be used to try stuff out before executing them on the live chain, which involves spending tokens that have real monetary value.
+- **Spiritnet**: the official public network, which contains only stable and thoroughly-tested features.
-- `spiritnet`: the official public network, which contains only stable features.
+- **Peregrine**: the public test network whose runtime is as close to that of Spiritnet as possible.
+It can be used to try stuff out before executing them on the production Spiritnet chain, which involves spending tokens that have real monetary value.

 Each runtime has its own benchmark measurements.

 :::info
-The remainder of this guide explain how to set up and run a collator for the official **Spiritnet** parachain.
+The remainder of this guide explaining how to set up and run a collator is mainly for the official **Spiritnet** parachain.
 Nevertheless, we recommend to try out the setup on our Peregrine testnet first.
 Hence, at each step where it is applicable, we indicate what differs between the Peregrine and Spiritnet configuration for the collator node to join either network.
 :::